crispinalan/talkcalendar/README.md

 ## Debian Bookworm (Testing)

-Talk Calendar has been tested and works with Debian Bookworm (testing) which has gtk4 in the respositories.
+Talk Calendar has been tested and works with Debian Bookworm (testing) which has Gtk4 in the respositories.

 ## Roadmap
 ```
 code refactoring and enhancements
 new features and options to be added
-package installers (e.g. deb, AppImage)
+deployment (e.g. binary image, deb)
 ```

 ## Gtk 4.0 Migration Notes